ecmwf/metview-python/docs/api/comp_toc.rst

       - Generates data for the Hovmoeller vertical mode

     * - :func:`ml_to_hl`
-      - Interpolates model level fields to height levels
+      - Interpolates a model level :class:`Fieldset` to height levels

     * - :func:`mvert_prof`
       - Generates data for the vertical profile view

     * - :func:`mvl_geopotential_on_ml`
-      - Computes the geopotential on model levels
+      - Computes the geopotential on model levels for a :class:`Fieldset`

     * - :func:`mvl_ml2hPa`
       - Interpolates a :class:`Fieldset` on model levels to pressure levels (in hPa)